PraffullaDubey/Diabetes_Prediction/README.md

 # Diabetes_Prediction
-In this project I have analyzed the data set and tried to train my model using linear regression and predict diabetes.
+In this project I have analyzed the data set and tried to train my model using logistic regression and predict diabetes.